homezhan/artoolkit-docs/4_Android/android_native.md

 Both scripts utilize the Android NDK and toolchain through the `ndk-build` script.

-To build, from the bash command-line (for Windows Desktop, this will be the Git bash shell), execute the "./build.sh" script file, without arguments.
-When "build.sh" completes without errors, there will be dependencies built for several Android ABIs here:
+To build, from the bash command-line (for Windows Desktop, this will be the Git bash shell), execute the `./build.sh` script file, without arguments.
+When `build.sh` completes without errors, there will be dependencies built for several Android ABIs here:

-* Mac OS X: <ARTK SDK or repo root>android/*libs*
+* Mac OS X: /[ARTK SDK or repo root]/android/*libs*
-* Windows Desktop: C:\\<ARTK SDK or repo root>\\android\\*libs*
+* Windows Desktop: C:\[ARTK SDK or repo root]\android\\*libs*

 These are the ARToolKit binaries built for the various Android ABIs.
 The Android Studio example projects, that don't include native C/C++ source code, are populated with the content of the generated *libs* folder.

-To build the Android Studio example app projects that do include native C/C++ source code and to build the project's C/C++ source, after executing the "./build" script file, execute "./build_native_examples.sh", without arguments.
-When "build_native_examples.sh" script completes without errors, the native Android Studio example projects are populated with the content of the generated *libs* folder.
+To build the Android Studio example app projects that do include native C/C++ source code and to build the project's C/C++ source, after executing the `./build` script file, execute `./build_native_examples.sh`, without arguments.
+When `build_native_examples.sh` script completes without errors, the native Android Studio example projects are populated with the content of the generated *libs* folder.
 Using an actual example Android Studio project, "ARSimpleNativeProj," the *libs* folder is copied here:

 ```
-<ARTK SDK or repo root>/AndroidStudioProjects/ARSimpleNativeProj/aRSimpleNative/src/main/
+[ARTK SDK or repo root]/AndroidStudioProjects/ARSimpleNativeProj/aRSimpleNative/src/main/
 ```

 Once the native dependencies are built and copied, open an Android Studio example project and build the project's Java source files.
 If all builds, deploy to an Android simulated device or a *real* development device.
 Note: the camera doesn't work on simulated devices so it's best to test with *real* devices.